-You don’t need a license or registration to produce and sell your own maple syrup from any location directly to the end consumer.
+You produce and sell your own maple syrup from any location directly to the end consumer.
 Regardless of whether or not you need a license, you are responsible for producing a wholesome safe product.

 You need a registration if:

 You need a food processor license with the department if any of the following apply:

-You obtain maple syrup from others for bottling, packaging or processing, or
+You obtain maple syrup from others for bottling, packaging, or processing.

-You process your own or others’ maple syrup by adding color, flavors or other ingredients, or
+You process your own or others’ maple syrup by adding color, flavors, or other ingredients.

 Whether or not you need a license, if you’re going to sell your maple syrup, you need a separate room dedicated to your food business with commercial-grade equipment.
 This means you can’t extract, process, or bottle your maple syrup in the same kitchen where you cook your family meals, or in any room that’s part of your normal living space.
 Because maple syrup is not a potentially hazardous food, we’re not looking for operating-room sterility, but you do need to have equipment in good repair and maintain good sanitation in the place where you handle maple syrup.
 Some specifics: